Posts

 Image

-Second Meditation on The Lord's Prayer Have you ever wondered about the deep meaning behind Jesus’s teachings?
+Second Meditation on The Lord's Prayer Have you ever wondered about the deep meaning behind Jesus’ teachings?
 Once we grasp this wonderful metaphysics of love and humanity's potential, we can infuse it into our meditation.
-This can help us connect with God's abundance and love through many factors, such as faith, gratitude, and visualization.
-As a gentle reminder, if you seek to dedicate time to deep prayer and meditation, it is beneficial to accompany these practices with a relaxed state facilitated by proper breathing.
-One effective technique is to create mental, spiritual, breathing, and relaxation 'set points.'
-These set points, like signposts on a journey, act as markers to guide you toward the desired preparation state more efficiently.
-In a separate blog post, I delve into creating and using these set points in more detail, providing a roadmap for your spiritual journey.
-In a previous article, we unveiled the transformative potential of understandi
+This can help us connect with God's abundance and love through various factors, including faith, gratitude, and visualization.
+As a gentle reminder, if you seek to dedicate time to deep prayer and meditation, it is beneficial to accompany these practices with a relaxed state, facilitated by proper breathing, as well as a mental state free from negativity.
+One effective technique I use is to create what I call “set-points”.
+I create and then consciously remember my physical state for both breathing and relaxation.
+I also create a 'set point' for my mental state that is void of worry, fear, and negativity.
+These set points are like signposts on a journey.
+They serve as markers to guide me more effectively toward the desired state of preparation ...

 The Eulogy of Jim Paletta